 Small businesses drive innovation throughout the economy.
 USDA recognizes this and has implemented an aggressive small business outreach program to bring new and emerging businesses to the table with USDA.
-USDA's OSDBU sponsors a series of Small Business Vendor (VOS) community outreach sessions throughout the year.
-The purpose of these sessions is to provide the small business community the opportunity to meet with Specialists from OSDBU and each contracting office to discuss their capabilities and learn of potential procurement opportunities.
-These Specialists are responsible for carrying out the small business program in their respective agencies.
-The vendor outreach schedule is located on the USDA Vendor Outreach Program webpage.
-This webpage also provides information on doing business with USDA, forecast of business opportunities, three different types of outreach events, a subcontracting directory, and a directory of small business specialists.
-There is also a list of OSDBU contacts located at https://www.dm.usda.gov/smallbus/specialists.htm.
+USDA's OSDBU sponsors a series of Small Business Vendor community outreach sessions throughout the year.
+The purpose of these sessions is to provide the small business community the opportunity to meet with Specialists from OSDBU and USDA acquisition offices to discuss their capabilities and learn of potential acquisition opportunities.

+Agency Specialists, in coordination with OSDBU Specialists, are responsible for carrying out the small business program in their respective agencies.
+The vendor outreach schedule is located on the Small Business Connections Event | USDA webpage.
+The OSDBU webpage also provides information on doing business with USDA, forecast of business opportunities, three different types of outreach events, a subcontracting directory, and a directory of Small Business Specialists.
+There is also a list of OSDBU contacts located at OSDBU Staff Contact List (usda.gov).